algeoba/SmartcatMultipleSegmentsPaste/README.md

 # SmartcatMultipleSegmentsPaste

-To paste the clipboard content (multiple paragraphs or table cells) into multiple segments in Smartcat interface, create a bookmark in your Web browser (I've tested in Chrome only), enter any name you want.
+To paste the clipboard content (multiple paragraphs or table cells) into multiple segments in Smartcat interface, create a bookmark in your Web browser (I've tested in Chrome only); enter any name for it.

 In URI field, enter the following code: